5 Ways To Get Into UK Property Development For The First Time

 - Skin in the game: it’s not enough just to have identified an opportunity and expect a lender to bear all the risk – they will expect you to put up money of your own.

-- It may be possible to borrow 100% of the build costs if you already own the land.
+- Borrowing 100% of the build costs may be possible if you own the land.

-- The key factor will be the loan-to-value (LTV) required on the projected gross development value (GDV).
+- The critical factor will be the loan-to-value (LTV) required on the projected gross development value (GDV).

-- Most lenders will consider a maximum 65% LTV for a first-time developer – occasionally more if everything else is in your favour.
+- Most development finance lenders will consider a maximum of 65% LTV for a first-time developer – occasionally more if everything else is in your favour.

 Land with planning permission or without?